josh-W42/frontend-nanodegree-arcade-game/README.md

 * <a href="https://jquery.com/">jquery</a>

 ## Getting started:
-	Head over to the <a href="https://josh-w42.github.io/frontend-nanodegree-arcade-game/" />Github Pages site</a> to try it out.
-Then clone or fork this repository.
+	<p>Head over to the <a href="https://josh-w42.github.io/frontend-nanodegree-arcade-game/" />Github Pages site</a> to try it out.
+Then clone or fork this repository.</p>

 ### Authors
   Josh Wilson (-> Forked repository from ->) Udacity.